0409 661 342 contact@cooeetours.com.au Brisbane HQ

 356 reviews

-The island is most famous for the nightly Penguin Parade — where hundreds of little penguins (the world's smallest penguin species) emerge from the ocean at sunset and waddle up the beach to their burrows.
-It's one of Australia's most beloved wildlife spectacles and draws visitors from around the world.
+The island is most famous for the nightly Penguin Parade — where hundreds of little penguins (the world's smallest penguin species, just 33 cm tall) emerge from the ocean at sunset and waddle up the beach to their burrows.
+It's one of Australia's most beloved wildlife spectacles, drawing visitors from around the world to one of the best eco-tourism facilities on the planet.

 What You'll Experience

-Watch hundreds of little penguins emerge from the surf at sunset and waddle to their sand-dune burrows — truly magical.
+Hundreds of little penguins emerge from the surf and waddle to their sand-dune burrows — a nightly spectacle that has occurred for thousands of years.

 Seal Rocks & The Nobbies

-Walk elevated boardwalks through eucalyptus canopy and spot koalas resting in the branches just metres away.
+Walk elevated treetop boardwalks through eucalyptus canopy and spot wild koalas resting in the branches just metres away.

 Dramatic Coastal Scenery